 Xuanji Tang (Architectural Designer) completed her 19th week working on Duplicable City Center updates, now focused on the City Center Lighting updates.
 This week, she started updating the light analysis for the bedrooms in the DIAlux evo file.
 Xuanji also updated the boundary of the dormer in the AutoCAD file following the sketchUp 3D model.
 Pictures below are related to this work.

-Huiya Yang (Volunteer Architectural Designer) completed her 17th week working on the Duplicable City Center architectural review and updates related to the structural code.
-This week Huiya worked on trimming the walls according to the shape of the dome, importing the updated CAD drawings, and modifying the walls and columns because of the changes in the CAD drawings.
 Huiya ran into challenges when she tried to modify the floor size according to the updated CAD drawing, finding that the second floor and the third floor are not accurate, so she scheduled a meeting with Xuanji to clarify how to fix this.
 She also patched up the missing parts and window holes on the shell.
 Pictures of some of this work are below.

 George Koshy (Design Engineer) completed his 15th week working on the Duplicable City Center connectors we’ll use to build the domes.
 This week George redesigned the 2 plate V bracket due to tolerance errors in assembly.
 He completed the 2 bracket assembly and performed static analysis.
 The results show improvements over single bracket design – using two plates that slide over each other has lower strength than a single thick plate of equal thickness.
 The multi-plate design is more machinable but requires a thicker overall bracket.
 The pictures below relate to this work.